fredemmott/HTCC/README.md

 - PointCTRL with custom firmware
   - **The HP Reverb G2 does not have the required hardware or driver support**
   - **The Varjo Aero does not have the required hardware support**

+**Not yet supported**, but expected in the future:
+  - Ultraleap or Leap Motion devices with OpenXR enabled
+  - Pimax headsets with handtracking support, with the ultraleap software with OpenXR enabled
+  - Varjo XR-3 or VR-3 headsets

 If you do not have supported hardware, I recommend a [PointCTRL] - an Ultraleap device may also work.